IBM/CodeEngine/thumbnail/README.md

 thumbnail processing out of the webapp, again since it might not be the only way images are put into our datastore, and into a seperate workload that we'll invoke outside of the webapp.
-But more on that later, for now let's focus on settingn up the datastore.
+But more on that later, for now let's focus on setting up the datastore.

 As mentioned, our datastore is going to be Cloud Object Storage so we'll need to first create a new instance of that service: